catid/fp61/README.md

 # Fp61
 ## Finite field arithmetic modulo 2^61-1 in C++

+Integer Arithmetic Modulo Mersenne Prime 2^61-1 in C++

 This software implements arithmetic modulo the Mersenne prime p = 2^61-1.

 It takes advantage of the commonly available fast 64x64->128 multiplier to accelerate finite (base) field arithmetic.
 So it runs a lot faster when built into a 64-bit executable.

-This math code offers full use of lazy reduction techniques, via fp61_partial_reduce().
+This math code offers use of lazy reduction techniques for speed, via fp61::PartialReduce().

 + Addition of 8 values can be evaluated before reduction.
 + Sums of 4 products can be evaluated with partial reductions.

-It is for the most part constant-time, though not intended for cryptography.
-I wrote the library to benchmark this field for software erasure codes.

 ## API